Posts

 Image

-Mm, take a big deep breath!
-We went up the canyon on Monday to try to breathe a little fresh air.
+We have high pollution levels and drove up the canyon to try to breathe a little fresh air.
 Once we go up into the mountains, the air is clean and warm.
-We are in the middle of January yuck.
-The inversion.
+We are in the middle of January yuck - the inversion.
 For those of you not surrounded by mountains, you are probably wondering what that is.
 I live in a "bowl" or valley that is surrounded by mountains.
 The mountains trap the pollution and cold air.
 There is warm air above the valley, but the warm and cold air don't mix.
 Kind of like when you have a bottle of oil and vinegar salad dressing.You have two layers, and they don't like to stay mixed.
 You have to shake it up to mix the two.
 Well, I am waiting for a storm to "shake up" our weather or "mix the two."
 Our air is "red" or unhealthy.
-And I can tell!
 At night, I have to keep my inhaler on my nightstand.
 I have been waking up several times a night and have needed to use my inhaler.
-I've never had t
+I've never had to do that before!
+My ches

 Trying to afford asthma medications!